Grace Period for Term Insurance Premium Payment

-What Is the Grace Period for Term Insurance Plan?
+What is the Grace Period in a Term Insurance Plan?

 Frequency of Premium Payments Grace Period in Days